Author’s Permission Guidelines

 No editing or production work will begin on your manuscript until you have supplied licenses for all works requiring them; therefore, we encourage you to begin obtaining permissions as soon as your project is under contract with us.

-Much of what you quote in your manuscript, and perhaps even some of your illustrations, likely to not require permission, either because they fall under “fair use” or are in the public domain.
-We explain the concepts of fair use and public domain below, but first some basics of copyright.
+Much of what you quote in your manuscript, and perhaps even some of your illustrations, is likely to not require permission, either because it falls under “fair use” or is in the public domain.
+We explain the concepts of fair use and public domain below, but first here are some basics of copyright.

 “Copyright is a form of protection provided by the laws of the United States (title 17, U.S. Code) to the authors of ‘original works of authorship,’ including literary, dramatic, musical, artistic, and certain other intellectual works.
 This protection is available to both published and unpublished works.” (www.copyright.gov) Copyright affords the author of a work certain rights, including the right to reproduce it and to distribute copies of the work.

 Unless you are able to claim “fair use” of a work, you must obtain permission from the copyright holder in order to reprint (or adapt) the following: prose, poetry, tables, copyrighted music, song lyrics, line drawings, photographs, fine art, and any other form of copyrightable expression.

 Copyright of a work is owned by the creator of the work, known simply as the Author.
 As with any rule, there are exceptions: The copyright may have been assigned by the Author to another party; if the work is created as a “work for hire,” or if it is undertaken as a part of one’s job in the course of employment, the employer will own the copyright.
 In the case of published texts and music, the publisher likely administers the copyright; in the case of photographs or fine art, the artist is often represented by a gallery or agency who can grant reproduction rights.